Mwags24/Brevolium_Notebook/_posts/2020-6-11-Paper_Draft.md

 Original sampling occurred in the carribean (Prada (year)).
 Eunicea flexuosa was sampled at (number of sites) sites.
 The depths of the coral from each site were recorded and used to separate them into two populations.
 Further genetic sampling placed each coral in either the shallow population or the deep population.
 The symbiont within the coral was also genetically sequenced.
-The information was transitioned to a vcf file and the number of snps were filtered using vcf tools.
+The information was transitioned to a vcf file and the number of SNPs were filtered using vcf tools (vcftools reference).
 First a minimum depth of 10x was established.
 The tool --miss .50  filtered out any snp with over 50% missing information.
 The minimum allele count was set at .01 and the file was thinned using --thin 1000.
 Using the thinned file graphs were made following the GBS tutorial.
-A minimum spanning network, PCA, DAPC,and Distance tree were made.
+A minimum spanning network, PCA, DAPC, and Distance tree were made.
 The two populations were separated using their genetic info.
 A complot was made.
 Bayescan and PCAdapt analyses were performed in order to determine which SNPs were under selection.
 Hardy wineburg was performed to further filter the data based on their populations.
 Using Admixture 8 files with K values from 1 to 8 were generated and the file with the least cross-validation error was selected.
 Using this file and the mapping file barplots were created